ADMINISTRATION:

 Olympic Ice Hockey Champion

-James Andrew Borland, born in Manchester in March 1911, came
+James Andrew Borland, born in Manchester in March 1911, came to

-in the picturesque Bavarian ski resort of Garmisch-Partenkirchen.
+the picturesque Bavarian ski resort of Garmisch-Partenkirchen.

 The games were controversial, taking place as they did in Nazi-dominated